decred/dcrwallet/rpc/documentation/api.md

 - `bool is_mine`: True if the address is an address of the querying wallet, false if not.

 - `uint32 account_number`:  The account number of the wallet.
+For watch-only wallets this will always be 0.

 - `string pub_key_addr`: The public key address.